JurassicAlbert/SearchTrip/README.md

 # Django Project

-This is a Django project that serves as REST API
+Django project that serves as REST API<br>
+Created as part of a bachelor's thesis in the field of cloud computing

 ## Prerequisites